 The National Football League (NFL) has become the most lucrative sports league in the world with annual revenues exceeding $13 billion and growing at approximately $1 billion a year.
 Though the NFL brings in record profits and current players sign lucrative contracts, the league and the National Football League Players Association (NFLPA) have not followed the model of the MLB, the NHL and the NBA when it comes to providing equitable benefits to their pioneer players.

 By comparison, pre-1993 pioneers receive only one pension benefit — the Bert Bell pension plan.
-The pensions of approximately 4,000 remaining vested players from the 1950s up to 1992, have remained stagnant at $250 or $255 per credited season with no cost of living increase.
-In the 2011 CBA, pre-93 players received a Legacy Benefit which increased their pensions by $108 for each year played, and $124 for those who played prior to 1975.
+The pensions of approximately 4,000 remaining vested players from the 1950s up to 1992, have remained stagnant at $255 per credited season, until 2011 when pre-93 players received a Legacy Benefit which increased their pensions by $108 for each year played, and $124 for those who played prior to 1975.